-What to Do if You Get Bad Survey Results
+What to Do After Bad House Survey Results

 What can you do if your chartered surveyor highlights serious problems with your new home during the survey?
 It may seem daunting, but there's usually no need to panic as.
 In this guide, Compare My Move will help you explore your options at a time when it feels like disaster has struck.